camille-wa/Zaprionus-parasitoid-experiments/README.md

 # Interspecific / intraspecific competition assays

 These experiments examine adult emergence rates of fly larva exposed to parasitoid wasps.
 Vials contained either a single species (*Z. indianus*, intraspecific competition), or two species (*Z. indianus* with either *D. simulans* or *D. hyde*i, interspecific).
-Data in these files are shown in Figures 1 and 3.
+Data in these files are shown in Figure 1.

 # Data files: